-The property claimed that project will create or support 6 staff in Waterford over 4 years.
-Against this state is the risk to silling the Harbour lurther to require channel dredging at a cost to Cork County Council and separately less business and tourism revenue to the businesses in and near Kinsale who pay rates, property taxes, VAT and income taxes on behalf of their employees.
-There is no record of a Social Impact Assessment being undertaken, which would assess the potential loss of revenue to local businesses reliant on the harbour's current use.
+The applicant claimed that project will create or support 6 staff in Waterford over 4 years.
+Against this is the risk to silting the Harbour further to require channel dredging at a cost to Cork County Council and separately less business and tourism revenue to the businesses in and near Kinsale who pay rates, property taxes, VAT and income taxes on behalf of their employees.